Pgarciapg/bandsync/README.md

 5. Start mobile: `npm run dev:mobile` (Expo)
 6. Set `EXPO_PUBLIC_SERVER_URL` to your LAN IP (e.g. `http://192.168.1.21:3001`) for real devices.

+## Server Setup

+The server will try to connect to a Redis instance using `REDIS_HOST` and `REDIS_PORT` environment variables.
+Start a local Redis server with `brew services start redis` or `docker run -p 6379:6379 redis` for persistent session storage.
+If no Redis instance is available or the connection fails, the server gracefully falls back to an in-memory store (data will reset on restart).

 ## 30-Second Demo

 **To demonstrate BandSync quickly:**